RNGWolfie/SmartSeater/README.md

 # SmartSeater - Restaurant Management App

+SmartSeater is open-source under the [MIT License](./LICENSE).
+Commercial use by organizations exceeding certain thresholds requires a [Commercial License](./COMMERCIAL_LICENSE).
+Contact omnidevsolutionsllc.help@gmail.com for details.

 SmartSeater is a comprehensive restaurant management app designed to streamline operations for both employees and managers.
 It offers a variety of features that enhance scheduling, seating, and real-time reservation management, improving the overall dining experience for customers and staff.

 **The user interface and graphics are implemented using Tkinter**, a popular GUI library for Python, which makes it simple to create visually appealing and responsive desktop applications.